Business and Retail Management BSc (Hons) – 2019 entry

-Our Business and Retail Management programme was one of the first of its kind when it was introduced in 1989 and remains at the forefront of the sector.
+Our BSc Retail Management programme was one of the first of its kind when it was introduced in 1989, and it remains at the forefront of the sector.

 At Surrey Business School, we encourage our students to be entrepreneurial and innovative, providing opportunities to engage with real-world business problems in both our programmes and our renowned Professional Training placements.